JamesMcGahn/CSFE/README.md

 # Computer Science Foundations for Engineers
 ## Summary
-This is a personal curriculum, shared publicly for transparency and reuse.
+This is a personal computer science curriculum I’m following and sharing publicly for transparency and reuse.

-This curriculum is a **professional-grade education in computer science**, designed for working software engineers who want deep, durable foundations and senior/staff-level judgment.

-It is inspired by OSSU’s original goal — a complete CS education — but **restructured for learning efficiency, transfer to real systems, and modern engineering practice**.
+The structure is inspired by OSSU’s goal of a complete CS education, but adapted for a working engineer:

-Unlike the original OSSU curriculum, this version:
-- Is **not restricted to free materials**
+- is not limited to free materials
-- Prioritizes **best-in-class books, courses, and lectures**
+- prioritizes high-quality books and courses
-- Emphasizes **thinking discipline, system design, and tradeoff reasoning**
-- Separates **theory, practice, and application intentionally**
+- intentionally separates theory, practice, and application

-This curriculum is **not interview prep** and **not framework training**.
-It is a long-horizon, depth-first path intended to build the kind of understanding that:
-- scales across languages and paradigms
-- improves architectural judgment
-- supports long-term technical leadership

-## Why this repo exists

-This repository serves three purposes:

-1. **Personal tracking**
-   A structured, honest record of my computer science study path, including what I studied, why I chose it, and what it was meant to develop.

-2. **Professional signal**
-   A transparent demonstration of foundational CS knowledge, learning discipline, and long-term technical investment.

-3. **A pragmatic OSSU reinterpretation**
-   A reference for others who value OSSU’s goals but struggle with:
-   - free-only constraints
-   - academic pacing
-   - lack of focus on engineering judgment

-This is not a replacement for OSSU, nor a criticism of it.
-It is a **quality-first, experience-aware reinterpretation** of the same ideals.

 # Curriculum